Pacman, now with ghosts.

-In particular, your minimax tree will have multiple min layers (one for each ghost) for every max layer because the ghosts move in turn, not simultaneously.
+In particular, your minimax tree will have multiple min layers (one for each ghost) for every max layer.

-Your code should also expand the game tree to an arbitrary depth.
-Score the leaves of your minimax tree with the supplied
+Your code should also expand the game tree to an arbitrary depth and use a provided evaluation function.

 MultiAgentAgent, which gives access to